The FTC Charges For COPPA Violation

 • Accounting records showing the revenues from all goods or services sold;

-• Personnel records showing, for each Person providing services, whether as an employee or otherwise, that Person's:
+• personnel records showing, for each Person providing services, whether as an employee

-• (If applicable) the reason for termination;
+dates of service; and (if applicable) the reason for termination;

 • Records of all consumer complaints concerning the subject matter of the Order, whether received directly or indirectly, such as through a Third Party, and any response;